sahachide/ZenTS/docs/guide/advancedguides/user_management.md

 All of these URLs have a default value (`/`), it's recommend to set a value for every URL and create a corresponding controller action for each URL.

 ::: warning
-The auto redirect responses don't play nicely together with the `header` authorization strategy, because the client will never receive the token when getting redirected to the `login` URL.
+The auto redirect responses doesn't play nicely together with the `header` authorization strategy, because the client will never receive the token when getting redirected after a login happens.
 You should use the `json` response type in that case.
 :::

 ### Auto JSON responses